 The Food and Consumer Safety Program operates in conjunction with Building Inspections to review the plans of all new food service establishments as well as the remodeling of any current establishment to ensure equipment and facilities meet the criteria for safe handling of food to the community.

 Curious about your favorite restaurant in Carrollton?
-Then check here to see how they scored on their most recent inspection.
+Check restaurant scores to see how they scored on their most recent inspection.
 If you feel a food establishment is operating in violation of city codes then please contact us by email or call us at 972-466-3060.
 You will need to provide the name of the establishment, the date and time you were at the location, your name and a contact telephone number in case we need to speak with you further about the problem.